[isabelle] CfP: JSC Special Issue on Symbolic Computation in Software Science

 EXAMPLES of TOPICS

-This special issue focuses on advanced symbolic computation techniques
+This special issue solicits papers on all aspects of symbolic

 - formalization and computerization of knowledge (maths, medicine,